 \subsection{The Coxeter group}

 Fix a flag triangulation $\mathcal{T}$ of $\partial X$.
-(Recall that a simplicial complex is \emph{flag} if any finite subset of its vertices that are pairwise connected by edges spans a simplex.
-For example, the barycentric subdivision of any simplicial complex is flag.)
 Letting $V$ denote the set of vertices in $\mathcal{T}$, there is an associated Coxeter system $(W,V)$ where $W$ is the right-angled Coxeter group with a generator $v$ of order two for each vertex $v \in V$ and a relation of the form $(vw)^2=1$ for each pair of vertices $v,w$ joined by an edge in $\mathcal{T}$.

-More generally, for any flag simplicial complex $\mathcal{T}$ (which is not necessarily a manifold), we can defined an associated right-angled Coxeter group, denoted by $W(\mathcal{T})$, in a similar way.
+More generally, for any flag simplicial complex $\mathcal{T}$ (not necessarily a manifold), one can define an associated right-angled Coxeter group $W(\mathcal{T})$ in a similar way.